tedtieken/django-project-skel/README.md

 ## About

 This is a template for starting Django 1.4 projects and rapidly deploying to heroku.
 It is opinionated and configured for the things that I like and repetitively end up adding before deployment.
+It works with 1.5 but has not been thoroughly tested with 1.5.

 This is a first version, while it has been tested and used it is not promised to be complete or bug free.